Malaysia’s data centre hub tightens approvals on water worries

 Follow topic:

-The state will stop approving applications for so-called Tier 1 and Tier 2 data centres that have more basic infrastructure and can guzzle as much as 50 million litres of water a day,
+The state will stop approving applications for so-called Tier 1 and Tier 2 data centres that have more basic infrastructure and

-Such water use is up to 200 times larger than that of higher-tier data centres, the southern Malaysian state’s housing and local government committee chairman, Mohd Jafni Md Shukor, was cited as saying.
+Such water use is up to 200 times larger than that of higher-tier data centres, the southern Malaysian state’s housing and local government committee chairman, Mr Mohd Jafni Md Shukor, was cited as saying.

 The move marks one of Johor’s most forceful interventions in South-east Asia’s fastest-growing data centre hub that has expanded on the back of spillover demand from Singapore.
-While the computing facilities have drawn billions of dollars in investment, driven by demand for artificial intelligence, their outsized demand for electricity and water is straining local infrastructure.
+While the computing facilities have drawn billions of dollars in investment, driven by demand for AI, their outsized demand for electricity and water is straining local infrastructure.

 A member of the legislative assembly had expressed concern over data centres’ massive water consumption, with complaints about supply disruptions increasing every year, according to the report.